Frequently Asked Questions

 Unlike copyediting, developmental editing focuses on big picture issues in texts.
 As I read your work, I think about the overall argument, organization, structure, and engagement with texts.
 Developmental editing helps ensure that your book becomes the best book it can possibly be.

-What are your turnaround times?
+How long are your turnaround times?

 I’m a student.
 Would you work with me?